aeraki-mesh/website/content/en/docs/v1.0/tutorials/local-rate-limit.md

 ## Understand what happened

-In the configuration issued to the Sidecar Proxy, Aeraki sets the MetaProtocol Proxy in the FilterChain corresponding to the service in the VirtualInbound Listener.
+In the configuration sent to the Sidecar Proxy, Aeraki sets the MetaProtocol Proxy in the FilterChain corresponding to the service in the VirtualInbound Listener.

-Aeraki translates the rate-limiting rules configured in the MetaRouter into a rate-limiting configuration for the local rate limit filter, which is distributed to the MetaProtocol Proxy through Aeraki.
+Aeraki translates the rate limiting rules configured in the MetaRouter into configuration for the local rate limit filter, and distributes the configuration to sidecar proxies.

 The configuration of the service's sidecar proxy can be viewed with the following command.